-The N ational Service Framework encourages prescribers to explore medicines which: 2.
+The National Service Framework encourages prescribers to explore medicines which: Need only be administered once a day or Provide two prescriptions - one for home use, one for school/setting use, so that the medicine can be kept in the original containers when the illness is long-term.
 2. Managing medicines on trips and outings All children are encouraged to take part in visits.
 Where necessary the responsible member of staff will carry out a specific and additional risk assessment for the child.
-Medicine will be administered if feasible, and as per parental instructions which should be clearly written on an administering medicine form or as per the agreed healthcare plan.
-3. Roles and responsibilities of staff managing or supervising the administration of medicines chool acknowledges the common law 'duty of care' to act like any prudent parent. xtends to the administration of medicines and taking action in an emergency. who a ic advice and support from the Schools Nursing Service will be available to staff gree to accept responsibility, as delegated by the Head of School or Executive eacher, for administering medicines and carrying out procedures. event of legal action over an allegation of negligence, the employer rather than the yee is likely to be held responsible.
-The E xecutive Headteacher / Head of School is responsible for day-to-day decisions, as: Ensuring staff receive advice, support and awareness raising training Ensuring all relevant information about pupil needs is shared Ensuring staff are aware of their common law duty of care to act as a prudent parent.
+3. Roles and responsibilities of staff managing or supervising the administration of medicines The school acknowledges the common law 'duty of care' to act like any prudent parent.
+This extends to the administration of medicines and taking action in an emergency.
+Specific advice and support from the Schools Nursing Service will be available to staff who agree to accept responsibility, as delegated by the Headteacher, for administering medicines and carrying out procedures. n the event of legal action over an allegation of negligence, the employer rather than the employee is likely to be held responsible.
+The Headteacher is responsible for day-to-day decisions, such as: Ensuring staff receive advice, support and awareness raising training Ensuring all relevant information about pupil needs is shared Ensuring staff are aware of their common law duty of care to act as a prudent parent.